mckennapsean/dissertation/content/05-security.md

 arguments for an up-front winnowing of users and collection of data [@Sedlmair2012b].
-Addressing these issues, however, allowed us to validate a number of other guidelines for incorporating user-centered design methods into a cyber security project [@McKenna2015], as well as for making use of a variety of discourse channels [@Wood2014].
+Addressing these issues, however, allowed us to validate a number of other guidelines for incorporating user-centered design methods into a cybersecurity project [@McKenna2015], as well as for making use of a variety of discourse channels [@Wood2014].
 By reflecting on the use of these channels and design methods, we found explicit connections of this design study to the design activity framework based on the project's steps, design methods, and